Christian Schnabel

-Christian Leberecht Schnabel (13 May 1878 in Regensburg – 29 January 1936 in Munich) was a German designer and inventor.
+Christian Leberecht Schnabel (May 13, 1878 – January 29, 1936) was a German designer and inventor.

 Biography

-Born as a son of a German smith and a Russian seamstress Schnabel was at times because of his original and innovative, but often as not very suitably for everyday life classified inventions, a well-known figure of the Bavarian public life.
-This made him, who received his education in his fathers smith near Regensburg, an ideal victim of satire, from time to time Schnabel himself was asked to appear in smaller Cabaret-Shows and even a meeting with famous author Erich Kästner was reward for his dubious fame as a chronically fruitless inventor.
-Kästner was impressed by Schnabel and published after his death a poem about him in the book Dr. Erich Kästners lyrische Hausapotheke (1936).
+Schnabel was son of a German blacksmith and Russian seamstress.
+He was known for his original and innovative inventions.
+This made him an ideal victim of satire, from time to time Schnabel himself was asked to appear in smaller Cabaret-Shows and even a meeting with famous author Erich Kästner.
+Kästner was impressed by Schnabel and published a poem after his death about him in the book Dr. Erich Kästners lyrische Hausapotheke (1936).
 Later Schnabel was mentioned as one example for "the funny Germans" in an anthology.

 "The easy is the most difficult" is a famous word of Schnabel and it also became the principle of his life: Schnabel mostly experimented on everyday objects trying to improve them.
 Especially his simplistic food cutleries, which reached from a mixture between fork and knife up to a fork with only one prong became virtually legendary.
 Earning laughs for such inventions in his lifetime, today there are in more extensive cutlery sets not seldom found parts which are not unlike the Schnabel-Inventions around the turn of the century.
-Nevertheless it seems to be possible, that Schnabel never wanted to invent useful objects and must be seen as a kind of early performance artist.
+Nevertheless, it seems to be possible, that Schnabel never wanted to invent useful objects and must be seen as a kind of early performance artist.